schibsted/spid-tech-docs/resources/articles/getting-started.md

 :body

-When you have completed this guide, you will have connected your application to the SPiD API and made your first call, verifying that your client ID and secrets are correctly configured.
-You will then be ready to implement login with SPiD.
+When you have completed this guide, you will have connected your application to the SchAcc API and made your first call, verifying that your client ID and secrets are correctly configured.
+You will then be ready to implement login with SchAcc.

 ## Downloading the appropriate SDK/Client

-To work with the SPiD APIs, it is recommended that you use one of the official SDKs.
+To work with the SchAcc APIs, it is recommended that you use one of the official SDKs.
 The SDKs are thin wrappers that primarily spare you the details of working with OAuth.
 If an SDK is not available for your language, skip this section and refer to the cURL examples below.